Catfish baits don’t have to be complicated and they don’t have to stink.

 I constantly hear debates from anglers trying to cut corners because they don’t want to invest the time to learn how to throw a cast net, pattern shad, and catch their own fresh bait.

-There’s no workarounds to success when catching bait for blue cats.
-Don’t overanalyze it, it’s really not that difficult and learning how to locate and catch shad will help you catch fish also.
+There are no workarounds to success when catching bait for blue cats.
+Don’t overanalyze it, it’s really not that difficult, and learning how to locate and catch shad will help you catch fish also.

 Get a cast net (and make sure you choose the right one), learn to throw it, invest in a fish finder (if fishing from a boat), and learn to catch your own bait.
 With a little time on the water, you’ll learn the essentials and some tips and tricks to help you catch more shad.

 If you’re fishing in waters that have skipjack get some lightweight rods and reels, stock up on Sabiki Rigs, and get out there and start catching skipjack.

 This will contribute 2000% percent more to your success catching blues than the time you are investing looking for the “next best thing”.
 Put your energy into learning to do it the right way instead of focusing your energy on trying to cut corners.

 Bottom line, if you want to fish for blue catfish finding and catching fresh bait is part of the deal.
 If you learn how to pattern baitfish all year long, and how to catch them the rest just falls into place.